-What are fresh pins?
+First, what are fresh pins?

-Fresh pins for Pinterest are any pins that are new, and they’re either new images or sometimes a new description or title or even a completely new blog post that you’ve never pinned to Pinterest before.
+Fresh pins on Pinterest are any pins that are new, and they’re either new images or sometimes a new description or title or even a completely new blog post that you’ve never pinned to Pinterest before.

-You can even just do something like changing the title and the photo used in your image, but really they are emphasizing that they want pinners and especially bloggers and content creators to add as many new, high quality fresh pins as possible.
+You can even just do something like changing the title and the photo used in your image, but really they are emphasizing that they want pinners and especially bloggers and content creators to add as many new, high-quality fresh pins as possible.

 So I’m going to show you an example from my personal development blog and this is my “Best Of” board called Best of Resilient.
 And these are some of the recent pins I’ve done.
 (Visual shown in video)

 I’ve been trying to follow the fresh pins guideline.
 Some of these are actually old designs or I’ve used them previously, but they did have different URLs before and I redirected them to a new site, so technically these have never been pinned to Pinterest before.

 What I’ve done here is that a few times a week, I take a few of these pins that are new to this domain and I upload them, or in the normal situation, you would just want to design new pins for your website.

 You can either directly upload pins to Pinterest each day, or if you want to save time, you can use Tailwind to upload new pins and schedule them out in your queue.
 Tailwind is a Pinterest scheduling tool and an official Pinterest partner, so they work closely with Pinterest to make sure they are following the best practices.